Dynamic Network Control for Confidential Multi-hop Communications: System Model

 \section{System Model}

-We consider a multi-hop wireless network with $K$ source-destination node pairs communicating with each other via intermediate relay nodes.
-Let $S$ and $D$ be the set of information ingress and egress nodes in the network, respectively.
-There is no direct connection between the nodes in $S$ and $D$, and messages from a source node are relayed by intermediate nodes in the network to the intended destination node.
+We consider a multi-hop wireless network with $M$ source-destination node pairs communicating with each other via intermediate relay nodes.
+Let $S$ and $D$ be the sets of information ingress and egress nodes in the network, respectively.
+There is no direct connection between the nodes in $S$ and $D$, and messages from a source node to the intended destination node are relayed by intermediate nodes in the network.
+Let $E$ be the set of intermediate nodes which are untrusted and/or prone to be compromised by an external attacker, i.e., $E$ denotes the set of eavesdroppers among intermediate nodes.
+Note that we may have some trusted intermediate nodes in the network.
+Thus, the set of all intermediate nodes may not be the same as the set of eavesdroppers, $E$.
 For ease of exposition, we consider a set of logical links, $L$, connecting the nodes in the network, i.e., nodes $i$ and $j$ can communicate only if link $(i,j) \in L$.

-All nodes in the network are legitimate nodes.
-However, each source node in $S$ aims to keep its information confidential from all other nodes in the network except the intended destination node in $D$.
+Each source node in $S$ aims to keep its information confidential from the nodes in the set of $E$.
 To that end, a source node precodes its message, divides it into multiple pieces, and sends separate pieces over different paths to the destination.
-Henceforth, none of the intermediate relay nodes in the network will accumulate sufficient amount of information to decode the confidential message.
+Henceforth, none of the intermediate relay nodes in the set of $E$ will accumulate sufficient amount of information to decode the confidential message, even in part.

-We assume every channel to be iid block fading, with a block size of $N_1$ channel uses (physical-layer symbols).
+We assume every channel to be i.i.d. block fading, with a block size of $N_1$ channel uses (physical-layer symbols) where $N_1$ is sufficiently large to allow for invoking random coding arguments with arbitrarily low error probability.
 We denote the instantaneous achievable rate of the channel between nodes $i$ and $j$ in block $t$ by $R_{ij}(t)$, where $R_{ij}(t)$ is the maximum mutual information between the output symbols of node $i$ and input symbols of node $j$.
+We assume that the nodes are capable of obtaining perfect instantaneous CSI.
 Even though our results are general for all channel state distributions, in numerical evaluations, we use Gaussian channels, as will be described in Section~\ref{sec:num_results}.